Stuart Little (film): Plot

 In Manhattan, Frederick and Eleanor Little visit an orphanage to adopt a new brother for their son, George.
 Instead, they adopt an anthropomorphic mouse named Stuart.
 George refuses to acknowledge him as his brother and the family cat, Snowbell, is disgusted to be a new pet to a mouse.
-The next day, Stuart's life in the house goes off to a bad start when he is inadvertently trapped in the washing machine, but soon recovers from the incident.
+The next day, Stuart's life in the house goes off to a bad start when he falls ill after being trapped in the washing machine, but he soon recovers from the incident.

 The Littles invite their extended family to meet Stuart where George confesses he does not regard Stuart as a brother but simply a mouse.
 Stuart asks Eleanor and Frederick to enquire about his biological parents, feeling an empty space.
-Stuart encourages George to finish his model boat for an upcoming race and the duo start to bond.
+The next day, after accidentally falling into George's basement playroom, Stuart encourages George to finish his model boat for an upcoming race as a bond starts to build.
 Meanwhile, Snowbell and his alley cat friend Monty meet with Monty's superior, Smokey, and formulate a plan to dispose of Stuart.
 On the day of the race, while Stuart is carrying George's remote control he accidentally drops it and it gets accidentally stepped on by a passerby, rendering the boat useless.
 He jumps into the boat and takes control himself, narrowly avoiding a crash and winning the race, finally enabling George to accept Stuart as his brother.

-As the Littles host a celebration, a mouse couple, Reggie and Camille Stout, arrive and claim to be Stuart's biological parents who were forced by poverty to give him up.
+As the Littles host a celebration with the family, a mouse couple, Reggie and Camille Stout, arrive and claim to be Stuart's biological parents who were forced by poverty to give him up.
 The Littles reluctantly allow Stuart to leave with the Stouts.
-The orphanage calls to ask how Stuart is doing and when the Littles explain he has gone home with his real parents, orphanage head Mrs. Keeper informs them that Stuart's real parents had died several years earlier.
+Three days later, the orphanage head Mrs. Keeper comes to visit the Littles to check up on things and when they explain that Stuart's real parents came and took him away, she informs them that Stuart's real parents had died several years earlier from a grocery store incident.
 Realizing Stuart has been kidnapped, the family organizes a search party with missing person posters, using his photograph from the family photo.
 Fearing his involvement will be exposed and that he will be thrown out of the Little house, Snowbell informs Smokey about the news and Smokey settles on assassinating Stuart instead.